2nd International Legion (Ukraine): Formation

-Initially several battalions including the 1st Infantry Battalion, the 'Wolf Hound' Battalion, the 'Special Purpose Battalion' and what became the 3rd Legion Battalion were created within the International Legion, with the 2nd Battalion being officially formed several months later from a combination of existing teams, members of the 'Special Purpose Battalion' and Georgian Legion, legionnaires transitioning from other army units, and newer recruits.
+Initially several battalions including the 1st Infantry Battalion, the 'Wolf Hound' Battalion, the 'Special Purpose Battalion' and what became the 3rd Legion Battalion were created within the International Legion, with the 2nd Battalion being officially formed several months later from a combination of existing teams, members of the 'Special Purpose Group' (Spetspryz) and Georgian Legion, legionnaires transitioning from other army units, and newer recruits.

 It was reported that the battalion had been created during the combat operations undertaken by the International Legion during the Kharkiv counteroffensive in September 2022.
 The unit was formed on the basis of First International Company of Ukrainian Special Operations Forces.
 Indications for another battalion being created in the International Legion date back prior to Bohdan, a previous leader of the 1st Infantry Battalion, stating that weapons allegedly going missing were diverted to another unit within the Legion.

 The battalion was formed by recruiting individuals from several nations with its insignia reflecting this, initially and largely comprising: Ukrainians, Belarusians, and Georgians, who were initially part of a 'Special Purpose Battalion'.
 Over time many other fighters of various nationalities have joined the 2nd Battalion, including British, Indians, Canadians, Polish, Colombians, and Americans.
 It was reported that the formation of the 2nd Battalion of the International Legion indicated that a fairly large number of foreign soldiers have joined the Ukrainian Armed Forces in the defence against the Russian invasion.

+The Ukrainian General Staff said on 9 December 2025 that the 1st, 2nd, 3rd and 4th Battalions of the Legion would be dissolved on 31 December 2025, with a planned transfer of foreign volunteers into a new unit of assault troops with drone components.
+The Ukrainian General Staff reported that the International Legion of the Defence Intelligence of Ukraine would keep its status as an international unit.
+The Lieutenant Colonel Andrii Spivak, Deputy Artillery Commander of the 2nd International Legion, explain to the Ukrainska Pravda that such a measure would be detrimental to halting the enemy advance, and also that some fighters would withdraw from the army.
+In January 2026, despite being informed that the changes would take effect by the end of December, the Kyiv Post reported that many legionnaires were still ″in the dark″ about their future, criticizing the lack of information given, with an anonymous officer saying his battalion command had been making efforts to convince higher ups that they were making a mistake with the changes.